Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta: Results

-Because of the lattice complexity and multi-orbital electronic structure, it is impractical to perform precise many-body simulations that could verify whether anomalous SN in $\beta$-Ta may be caused by correlations.
-We performed first principles band structure calculations based on the Perdew-Burke-Ernzerhof (PBE) and r$^2$ strongly constrained and appropriately normed (r$^2$SCAN) meta-generalized gradient approximation (mGGA) functionals.
-Neither approximation captures many-particle effects~\cite{huang2016much}, but the latter better accounts for correlations~\cite{Furness2020,kingsbury2022performance}.
-Thus, their differences can provide insight into correlations.
+The results of noise measurements indicate that charge current in the studied TJs and MJs may be carried by electron groups rather than single electrons, suggesting a correlated electron state.
+We now present additional theoretical and experimental evidence supporting this possibility.
+Because of the lattice complexity and multi-orbital electronic structure of $\beta$-Ta, many-body simulations that could verify whether anomalous SN in $\beta$-Ta may be caused by correlations are impractical.
+Instead, we performed comparative first principles band structure calculations based on two different approximations for the exchange-correlation functional: the Perdew-Burke-Ernzerhof (PBE) and r$^2$ strongly constrained and appropriately normed (r$^2$SCAN) meta-generalized gradient approximation (mGGA)~\cite{furness2020accurate}.
+Neither the PBE nor the r$^2$SCAN approximations capture many-particle effects~\cite{huang2016much}, but the latter better accounts for correlations~\cite{Furness2020,kingsbury2022performance}.
+Thus, their differences can provide insight into correlations even in single-particle approximation.

+The calculations utilized the \textsc{Quantum ESPRESSO} package~\cite{giannozzi2017advanced}, which is based on the plane-wave pseudopotential method.
+The PBE calculations were based on the exchange-correlation functional with SG-15 optimized norm-conserving Vanderbilt (ONCV) pseudopotentials~\cite{perdew1996generalized,hamann2013optimized}.
+Structural relaxation was performed using the r$^2$SCAN~\cite{furness2020accurate} functional with a semiempirical Grimme’s DFT-D2 van der Waals correction~\cite{grimme2006semiempirical}.
+The r$^2$SCAN electronic structure calculations were performed using the same r$^2$SCAN functional with the relaxed structures.
+A cutoff energy of $200$~Rydberg was used to expand the wavefunctions, and a $\Gamma$-centered Monkhorst-Pack sampling ~\cite{monkhorst1976special} of $4\times4\times8$ was adopted for the integral over the Brillouin zone.
+The convergence criterion of the corresponding electronic self-consistent field was set to 10$^{-10}$ Rydberg.

 The density of states (DOS) calculated using r$^2$SCAN is reduced near the Fermi energy compared to the PBE functional, Fig.~\ref{fig:fig4}(a).
 Comparing the calculated band structures (see SM), this is associated with the overall shift of the bands away from the Fermi surface, consistent with the effects of correlations.
+We emphasize that the band picture is inconsistent with the ``failed" insulator properties of $\beta$-Ta, so these calculations provide only single-particle signatures of the many-electron correlation effects, and are not capable of capturing their magnitude.